eriksacre/devcontainers/README.md

 mp project-name project-type
 ```

-- Creates a new project folder in `~/LinuxProjects`
+- Creates a new project folder in the current folder
-- inits a git repo
+- Inits a git repo
 - Setups up devcontainer
 - Opens VS Code